My Study Bible

 Boaz’s gift to Ruth

-3:14 ¶ So she lay at his feet until morning: She rose up before one could distinguish another. for he thought, Let it not be known that the woman came to the threshing floor.
+3:14 ¶ So she lay at his feet until morning: She got up before one could distinguish another. for he thought, Let it not be known that the woman came to the threshing floor.

 3:15 Also he said, Hold out the shawl you are wearing, she held it while he measured six measures of barley, and laid it on her back.
 When she got back to the town,